MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/copilot-site-builder.md

 1. Set the **Copilot for Dynamics 365 content generation** option to **On** or **Off**.
 1. Repeat the previous steps for other sites that are associated with the tenant.

-## Configure and preselect preferred tones for your brand and organization
+## Configure and preselect tones for your brand and organization

-You can choose up to five tone options that Copilot will use to craft messaging that fits your brand and organization.
+You can choose up to five tone options that Copilot in site builder uses to craft messaging that fits your brand and organization.
 These tones are then available for use by team members responsible for updating product enrichment content.
-From the list of chosen tones, you can also preselect any tones that you want to set as default tones for quickly generating content with Copilot.
+From the list of chosen tones, you can also preselect any tones that you want to set as defaults for quickly generating content with Copilot.

 To choose and preselect tone options in site builder, follow these steps.